fferflo/einx/docs/source/faq/solver.rst

 * **Stage 2**: Expand all ellipses by repeating the respective subexpression, resulting in a stage-2 tree.
 * **Stage 3**: Determine a value for each axis (i.e. the axis length) using the provided constraints, resulting in a stage-3 tree, i.e. the final Einstein expression tree.

+For a given operation string and signature of input arguments, the required backend operations are traced and cached in a graph representation.
+Every subsequent call with the same signature will reuse the cached graph and therefore incur no additional overhead other than for cache lookup and graph execution (see
+:doc:`Performance </gettingstarted/performance>`).

 Stage 0: Splitting the operation string
 ---------------------------------------